 Career Pathways Program

 A two-prong approach program for seniors at Reading High School.
-In the Winter, ALL senior students are visited by a volunteer from the business community to guest-speak on the topics of goal setting, resume preparation, interviewing skills, and to share the skills employers are really looking for when hiring.
+In the Winter, ALL senior students are visited by a volunteer from the business community to guest-speak on the topics of goal setting, resume preparation, interviewing skills, and to share the skills employers are really looking for in the job market.
 In the Spring, juniors and seniors are provided with a Career Fair, where employers, service organizations, and college/trade schools provide a venue for post-secondary planning and exploration.

 For more inflammation regarding this model and its importance, view this video: